raulshma/tech-ticker/docs/Documentation.md

                   "timestamp": "datetimeoffset (ISO 8601)" // When the alert was triggered }
                 ```

+**Implemented Queue Configuration:**
+*   All queues are durable and persistent
+*   Manual acknowledgments with retry logic
+*   Dead letter queues for failed messages
+*   Connection pooling and channel management
+*   Aspire integration for service discovery and configuration
 ---

 ### 5. Core Data Models (PostgreSQL with EF Core)